datanav/docs/system/qlik.rst

     **Apache Druid**

-    Durid is a database for modern analycics applications that powers real-time analytic workloads for event-driven data.
+    Druid is a database for modern analycics applications that powers real-time analytic workloads for event-driven data.
     .. link-button:: system/druid
         :type: ref
         :text: Read more